Minister rejects suggestion Sunak ‘taking the day off’ amid campaign in Yorkshire

 Mr Sunak met local veterans in Yorkshire at the start of the weekend after completing a whistlestop two-day tour of the UK on Friday, though his plans for rest of the day had been unclear.

-Treasury minister Bim Afolami confirmed the PM “will be campaigning” throughout the day as he was questioned about the weekend agenda on Sky News.
+Treasury minister Bim Afolami confirmed the PM “will be campaigning” in the day as he was questioned about the weekend agenda on Sky News.

 Asked whether the PM was “taking the day off” from the campaign trail, Mr Afolami told Sky News: “It’s not right.
 He’s going to be campaigning in Yorkshire.”